moritz-junge/vscode-dsd/README.md

 - Find references (\[Shift + F12\] by default)
   - Subtrees in the DSD file
 - Hover documentation
   - Shows documentation for Actions, Decisions and Entrypoints
     - Displays the docstring of the corresponding Python class or file in case of Entrypoints
+    - Actions additionally display their parameters
+    - Decisions additionally display their parameters and cases
+- Autocompletion for actions, decisions and subtrees:
+  - Names of actions, decisions and subtrees (triggered by  `@`, `$`, `#`)
+  - Parameters for actions and decisions (triggered by `+`)
+  - Cases for decisions (in a new line after a decision)

 ## Requirements

-For advanced language features to work you need to fulfill the following requirements:
+For advanced language features to work, this is required:
-- have the [official python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed in VS Code.
+- The [official python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) needs to be installed in VS Code.
-- have python 3.9 or a newer version installed on your system.
+- Python 3.9 or a newer needs to be installed on your system.

 ## Extension Settings

 This extension contributes the following settings:

+* `dsd.decisionCaseMatching`: Controls how decision case names are matched (strict or loose).
 * `dsd.interpreter`: Use this to override which python interpreter is used for the Language Server (needs to be version 3.9 or higher).
 * `dsd.showNotifications`: Controls when notifications are shown by this extension.

 ## Known Issues

-- The name of the entrypoint is currently not properly highlighted.
+None right now :)

 If you find any issues not listed here, please report them on the [GitHub issue tracker](https://github.com/Mastermori/vscode-dsd/issues).

 ## Release Notes

-A comprehensive changelog can be found in this [changelog](./CHANGELOG.md). \
+A comprehensive changelog can be found [here](./CHANGELOG.md). \
 Here are some highlights:

+### 0.2.0

+- Added Autocompletion for actions, decisions and subtrees
+- Improved hover documentation

 ### 0.1.1